There’s an App for That!

 Realtors: Give your buyers and/or sellers an estimate of housing expenses on-the-go and after regular business hours.

-The Ohio Good Funds Law goes in affect April 6, 2017.
+The Ohio Good Funds Law became effective April 6, 2017.
 For transactions involving residential real estate, settlement agents may disburse only when the funds for the transaction qualify as Good Funds, as defined by Ohio statute*.
 Learn More.

 When your real estate needs encompass more than one county, Heritage Union Title can provide a single point of contact covering multiple territories.